ratel-enclave/ratel/README.md

   * SQLite
   * CURL, etc.

-The related benchmarks and applications can be accessed from [here](https://github.com/ratel-enclave/ratel-tests).
+The related benchmarks and applications can be accessed from [here](https://github.com/ratel-enclave/ratel-tests) for testing.

 Contact
 -------